oracle-livelabs/security/data-safe/api-copy-audit-data/api-copy-audit-data.md

     addons  apidocs  buildTools  CHANGELOG.md  CONTRIBUTING.md  examples  lib  LICENSE.txt  NOTICE.txt  README.md  shaded  third-party  THIRD_PARTY_LICENSES.txt
     ```

-4. Make note that the OCI jar file is located in: `/usr/lib64/java-oci-sdk/lib/oci-java-sdk-full-3.2.1.jar`, and third-party libraries are in `/usr/lib64/java-oci-sdk/third-party/lib`.

-5. Change to the `examples` directory and list its content.
+4. Change to the `examples` directory and list its content.
 Notice that there is a `DataSafeRestAPIClientExample.java` file.
-Using Oracle Data Safe REST API commands, this Java program copies audit data from a specified compartment to a specified bucket in object storage.
+This Java program uses Oracle Data Safe REST API commands to copy audit data from a specified compartment to a specified bucket in object storage.

     ```text
     $ <copy>cd examples</copy>